Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 (array([0, 0, 0, 1, 2, 2, 2]), array([0, 2, 3, 1, 0, 1, 3]))
 ```

-The first array in the tuple corresponds to indices for the first dimension,
+The first array in the tuple corresponds to indices for the first dimension;
 the second array to the second dimension, and so on.
 If this seems familiar,
 it's because this is exactly how we saw that [multidimensional integer array
 indices](multidimensional-integer-indices) worked.
 Indeed, there is a basic